We're not able to add any new teachers for the next few months - outreach will continue in early 2017!

 Teaching at the Brainery isn't about being a world-famous expert on a topic, it's about being excited to help people learn the things you're already excited about.

 Whether you're a statistics geek, bottle kombucha in your kitchen, are a grad student in something awesome, or have just read far too many books about a topic, we want you to lead a class!
 People out there are interested in everything, and when you share your knowledge, everyone benefits.

 Teaching experience is extremely helpful, but even more important is being organized and flexible in the face of a bit of chaos and being comfortable in front of a crowd.

-We love classes of all sorts, but we're especially looking for teachers in things on the list below.
-We typically don't host health, wellness, super techy or professional development classes or classes for children.
+We love classes of all sorts, and we're especially looking for teachers in things on the list below.
+Our classes tend toward the recreational, and we usually don't host a ton of dating/romance, super techy, professional development classes or classes for children.
 (There are lots of awesome places for those classes though, and we're more than happy to pass on a list!)

 History of ____ (anything at all!)